 It is recommended (but the not required) that you use LaTeX (an example of how to write in LaTeX available on the course www page).
 You find LaTeX here.
+You can also use LaTeX on-line.

 D.1 Fully developed region